Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Results

 In order to examine more in depth the spatio-temporal convergence of the ED-DVM, a force-driven Poiseuille flow was simulated at two different Knudsen numbers using various space and time resolutions.
 This test case consists in a one dimensional domain with a length of $L_y=1$ m, where an argon flow is accelerated by a constant force $F_x$ perpendicular to the domain, chosen here so that $\frac{\rho}{m}F_x=10^{-2}$ Pa/m, where $m$ is the molecular mass.
 This force is applied in two steps, adding half the force before and after every time step, resulting in a Strang splitting approach, as suggested in~\citet{wang2018comparative}.
 An equilibrium approximation is made here, so that each half force term can be simply added to the distribution function via:

-Up to a Knudsen number of 0.1, this approximation yields accurate results, but for more rarefied flows, the term $\frac{\partial f}{\partial v_x}$ is calculated using centered finite differences in the velocity space.
+Up to a Knudsen number around 0.1, this approximation yields accurate results, but for more rarefied flows, the term $\frac{\partial f}{\partial v_x}$ is calculated using centered finite differences in the velocity space.
 The boundaries at $y=0$ m and $y=1$ m are immobile and diffusive, with a wall temperature equal to the initial gas temperature $T_0=273$ K.

-This Poiseuille flow is first simulated in near-continuum conditions, with Kn = 0.001, using a $5\times 5$ points Gauss-Hermite quadrature with reference temperature $T_{GH}=T_0$.
+This Poiseuille flow is first simulated in near-continuum conditions, with $\rho = 8.58\times 10^{-5}$ kg/m$^3$ yielding Kn $\simeq 0.0013$, using a $5\times 5$ points Gauss-Hermite quadrature with reference temperature $T_{GH}=T_0$.
 The CFL number is fixed to 0.9 while the time step and spatial resolution are changed proportionally.
 The resulting velocity profiles are compared on Fig.~\ref{fig:poisdens} to the continuum analytical solution~\cite{myong2011full}:

-Very good agreement was obtained with the 100 cells mesh, where the relaxation factor is around $\nu \Delta t = 3$, with even acceptable accuracy with 25 cells and a relaxation factor as high as 12.
+Very good agreement was obtained with the 100 cells mesh, where the relaxation factor is around $\nu \Delta t = 3$, with even acceptable accuracy with 32 cells and a relaxation factor as high as 9.5.

-A more rarefied case at Kn = 0.1 is also simulated, and compared to a reference DSMC simulation on Fig.~\ref{fig:poisrare}.
+A more rarefied case at $\rho = 8.58\times 10^{-7}$ kg/m${-3}$ (Kn $\simeq 0.13$) is also simulated, and compared to a reference DSMC simulation on Fig.~\ref{fig:poisrare}.
 Regarding the velocity discretization, no substantial improvement in accuracy was obtained beyond $101\times 101$ equally spaced points between -3000 and 3000 m/s, so all ED-DVM simulations were performed with this quadrature.
 In this case, the low relaxation frequency combined to the CFL condition prevented us from investigating high relaxation factors, but with a CFL number of 0.9, a simple 10 cells mesh proved enough to accurately match the DSMC results.
 It should however be noted that the Shakhov model cannot retrieve the high order super-Burnett terms, which are necessary to produce the specific temperature and higher moments profiles at high Knudsen numbers for this flow \cite{xu2003superburnett}.
-Nevertheless, our method was sufficient in this case when focusing only the velocity profile.
+Nevertheless, our method was sufficient in this case when focusing only on the velocity profile.
 As both DSMC and ED-DVM are explicit time-accurate methods, the steady state was reached at the same point in simulation time, but the DSMC solution is obtained by letting the simulation run after reaching that steady state, and averaging over time until statistical noise is reduced to reasonable levels.